callstack/react-native-builder-bob/docs/pages/faq.md

 ## How to test the library in an app locally?

-You may have come across the `yarn link` and `npm link` commands to test libraries locally.
-These commands work great for simple packages without build process, but they have different behavior from how a published package works.
+You may have come across the `yarn link` and `npm link` commands, or used `npm install ../path/to/folder` or `yarn add ../path/to/folder` to test libraries locally.
+These commands may work for simple packages without build process, but they have different behavior from how a published package works, e.g. `.npmignore` is not respected, the structure of `node_modules` is different, etc. So we don't recommended using these approaches to test libraries locally.

-For more accurate testing, we recommend following approaches:
+For more accurate testing, there are various other approaches:

 1. **Local tarball with `npm`**